johannesnelson/johannesnelson.github.io/bioacoustics/deep learning/_posts/2024-01-13-deep_learning_for_audio_classification_of_wildlife_vocalizations.md

 ---

-## Deep Learning for Audio Classifcation of wildlife vocalizations
+## Deep Learning for Audio Classifcation of Wildlife Vocalizations

 ## Overview
 *Deep learning* refers to a subset of machine learning that employs artificial neural networks